-Allegations of sex, disability, age, or racial discrimination or harassment should be reported to the Dean of Student Services, Mrs. Amanda D. Harbison, at 205.391.5878 or aharbison@sheltonstate.edu.
-The Dean of Student Services suite is located on the first floor of the Martin Campus of Shelton State Community College.
+Allegations of sex, disability, age, or racial discrimination or harassment should be reported to Dr. Anika Lodree, at 205.391.2380 or alodree@sheltonstate.edu.
+Dr. Lodree is located on the second floor of the Martin Campus in the SOAR Institute.